Qualifications

 Her research interests centre around biotribology, biomechanics and biomaterials, with a focus on the interactions of skin.
 Here she has worked on a wide scope of studies, ranging from assessment toolkits for healthcare applications in global populations, biomechanical analysis, wearable sensors and tissue characterisation.
 Her work is driven by interdisciplinary collaboration in both a clinical and industrial capacity and she is open to interest from any relevant partners looking to collaborate.

 Sarah is also a qualified Prosthetist/Orthotist, with experience working within the NHS.
-She enjoys engaging in outreach activities, where she has been involved in a variety of projects promoting STEM within school and community groups.
+She enjoys engaging in outreach activities, having previously held the role of Director of Outreach.
+And she has been involved in a variety of projects promoting STEM within school and community groups.

 Level 6: Artificial Organs and CADCAM for Medical Engineers